January and February 2019

 - As soon as possible after the web application becomes available, provide access information to any Studio Art teachers who are new to digital submission and to any students who will be submitting their portfolios directly to you.

 - Order enough Studio Art portfolios for students and AP Studio Art teachers when you place your AP Exam order on the AP Exam Ordering site.
-Important: You must order one AP Studio Art Exam for each portfolio that your school’s students plan to submit.
+Important: You must order one AP Studio Art portfolio exam for each portfolio that your school’s students plan to submit.